arielkonopka/Gardens-of-Eris/README.md

 ## The game story

-Ones upon a time, the [Goddes](https://en.wikipedia.org/wiki/Eris_(mythology)) went to her garden, and to all the shock, she notices, that all her golden apples were gone.
+Ones upon a time, the [Goddes](https://en.wikipedia.org/wiki/Eris_(mythology)) went to her garden, and to all the shock, she had noticed, that all her golden apples had been gone.
 She as usual got furious.

 Now you, the [Discordian Pope](https://en.wikipedia.org/wiki/Discordianism) got yourself a mission.
 The goddes scattered your avatars across the strange world, that she had created for her apples.
 You must collect all of them, and bring them to your Goddess.